techno314/vrcageverify/README.md

 - Supports two-factor authentication (2FA).
 - Provides a GUI for entering credentials, group ID, and polling interval.
 - Minimizes to the system tray.
+- Displays logs in the GUI with a green, bold timestamp for each entry.
 - Logs accepted requests with timestamps to `accepted_log.txt`.
-- Logs can be sent to a discord webhook.
+- Optionally forwards formatted log messages to a Discord webhook.

 ## Requirements
 - Python 3.6+